FidelioC/A2-COMP3430/README.md

    Ans:

    - As we can see from the result of S = 200, S is set too low.
+I/O jobs (type 3) doesn't receive the proper share of the CPU.
+   - On the other hand, if S = 3200, S is set too high, long running jobs will starve (long running jobs in the assignment is type 2 and 3).
+As we can see, type 2 and 3 have a higher average of turnaround and response in S = 3200 compared to S = 800 and 1600.
+   - Yes, it appears that they are highly correlated.